szatmary/PlotFS/README.md

 # PlotFS
-PLotFS is a fuse filesystem for efficiently storage of Chia plot files
+PlotFS is a fuse filesystem for efficiently storage of Chia plot files

 PlotFS is not a traditional filesystem.
 It is mounted read only for farming/harvesting, But all other interactions, such as ading/removing plots, is achieved via the `plotfs` command line tool.